michelfernandez/cove/site/content/english/_index.md

         width: 800
     alt_text:
   - title: Legally binding signatures
-    text: Sign documents at the touch of a button, regardless of time and place.
+    text: You sign legally valid at the push of a button, regardless of time and place, with a qualified electronic signature in accordance with Swiss and EU law (ZertES and eIDAS).
     images:
       mobile:
         filename: image4